 It is therefore the best way not only to protect, but also to enhance the originality, authenticity and reputation of the services and/or products you offer under your own brand.

-Note that there are 45 classes of goods and services and that, when you file a trademark with the INPI, you must choose at least one of them.
-These filing classes allow you to protect your business name for one or more activities.
+It should be noted that there are 45 classes of goods and services and that, when you file a trademark with the INPI, you must choose at least one.
+These deposit classes allow you to protect your trade name for one or more activities.
 The choice of these classes is therefore of great importance for the protection of a trademark.
-Choosing a class that is not appropriate for your activity would reduce the protection it provides.
+Choosing a class that is not appropriate for your activity would have the effect of reducing the protection it provides by the same amount.
 So think about anticipating your possible future needs.

 What are the requirements for filing a trademark?